 With a traditional reverse mortgage, the lender offers a homeowner a percentage of the home’s value that can be used whenever needed.
 With a HECM for Purchase, however, those reverse mortgage funds are generally applied to a new home’s sales price.
 Depending on the age of the youngest participant, the lender is generally able to contribute 40% to 75% of the purchase price.

 As always, no monthly principal and interest payments are required, and the homeowner gets to retain title and ownership of the home.

-Most ideal purchase candidates are selling their current homes and relocating.
-If they use the HECM for Purchase to finance a large portion of the sales price, the homeowners can retain more cash reserves.
+In addition, if they use the HECM for Purchase to finance a large portion of the sales price, the homeowners can retain more cash reserves.
 This is a great opportunity to supplement retirement savings.